KonecnyA/ExData_Plotting1/README.md

 ## Introduction ##
-The focus of this text is to document my journey and iterative coding of "run_analysis.R" .
-This script is intended to collect, work with, and clean a data set to meet the 3 tidy requirements (i.
-Each variable forms a column. ii.
-Each observation forms a row. iii.
-Each type of obervational unit forms a table.
-Hadley Wickham).
-For documentation on data and transformations use this link [Codebook](https://github.com/KonecnyA/GACD-Final-Project/blob/master/CodeBook.md)
+The focus of this text is to document my journey and iterative coding with the objective of recreating the four sample plots provided.
+For documentation on the load and transformed data please reference my [CodeBook](https://github.com/KonecnyA/ExData_Plotting1/blob/master/CodeBook.md) .

 ## Background ##
 - My Setup: